 A: Yes.
-A pawnshop or secondhand merchant may not pawn or purchase property from anyone under the age of 18 or who appears to be under the influence of alcohol or controlled substance.
+A pawnshop, secondhand merchandise dealer, or catalytic converter purchaser may not pawn or purchase property from anyone under the age of 18 or who appears to be under the influence of alcohol or controlled substance.
 See section 13-32a-110.5.